jchowlabs/jchowlabs/README.md

 # About

-I focus on applied security and AI research with emphasis on identity security, AI safety and conversational AI systems.
+I focus on applied security and AI research with emphasis on identity security, voice agents and general security research.
 Some of my work can be found on the following sites:

 <br>